borg286/sevtech/README.md

 * Life crystals are harvested from stalactites that have a white band on them.![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_18.png)

 * Life crystals are found by some to be underwater in the cave system, so if you are able to acquire sea lanterns, use them to light your way as you swim around to find them, as the caves are dark, but the water in the caves is darker.

+    * Can also use jack'o'lanterns underwater, and harvest glowing betweenstone or cragrock tiles from dungeons for underwater lighting

 * Middle gems (red, green, and blue) can be applied to weapons and armor to enhance them, even stuff from other mods, just not tinkers.
 You can stack the same gem to make the chance the gem activates greater.
 Be aware that mobs spawn enhanced with these gems.
 If you have green enhanced armor a red swamp hag will do more damage to you.
 The tables are turned if you wore a blue gem.
 Blue imbued swords would do more damage to red mobs.